 The Organization is a development stage company that has not previously operated a life plan community.
 Facilities of this nature are subject to inherent risks and variability in demand, and in the event there is insufficient demand for the services may need to adjust the contemplated scope of the project.
 Additionally, the Organization is not expected to have any revenues except those derived from the operations of the project (see Note 4).
 The Organization is opening the community in phases as construction is completed and regulatory approval is received.
-The first residents were welcomed in November 2023.
-As of December 31, 2023, the health center and certain other common service and amenity spaces were not completed or placed in service.
+The first independent living residents were welcomed in November 2023, followed by the first assisted living residents in September 2024.
+As of December 31, 2024, the memory support units were not completed or placed in service.